woojoo666/arcana-notes/Readme2.md

-basic syntax

-execution vs bindings (ordered vs unordered)

-binary tree height example

-distributed web asynchronous

 Axis Programming Language
 ==========================

-A reactive programming language for designing distributed systems, information networks, and web applications.
-Actor model

-Axis programs are composed of objects.
-Every object is an "actor".
-Think of them as independent organisms, like cells in a body, or servers in a network.

-Every object defines a set of properties.
-And every object can interact with other objects in three ways: access properties, insert items, or clone the object.

-mapreduce
-server herds
-social networks
-web apps

-simple and intuitive language for describing high level distributed applications

-most concurrent actor-model languages based on message passing.
-Axis is based on bindings.
+Axis is a simple and intuitive language for describing distributed applications.
+Axis follows the [actor model](https://en.wikipedia.org/wiki/Actor_model), which basically means that every object is independent, like cells in a body, or servers in a network.
+This allows for programs to be fast, flexible, and scalable.
+However, while most actor-model languages rely on message passing, Axis is [reactive](https://en.wikipedia.org/wiki/Reactive_programming), meaning that objects and values are bound to each other, so that a change in one will ripple through the network and update the rest.
+This allows for the programmer to focus on defining data relationships instead of message passing, keeping the language high-level and easy to use while maintaining highly concurrent execution.

 before delving into the mechanics, here's a brief taste of what's possible.
 These should be relatively understandable if you know javascript,